Agora-wireless/Agora/README.md

         DESTDIR=/usr -j`

 ## Agora with emulated RRU
-We provide a high performance packet generator to emulate RRU, which allows running Agora without using actual hardware.
+We provide a high performance packet generator to emulate the RRU.
+This generator allows Agora to run and be tested without actual RRU hardware.
 The following are steps to set up both Agora and the packet generator (sender).
+\lin{You probably should provide a link to the code folder for the packet generator.
+Why did you put (sender) there?}

  * Build Agora.
 This step also builds the sender, a data generator that generates random input data files, an end-to-end test that checks correctness of end results for both uplink and downlink, and several unit tests for testing either performance or correctness of invididual functions.
     ```